fleetdm/fleet/handbook/engineering/README.md

 11. **Remove the freeze**: [Open the repo in Merge Freeze](https://app.mergefreeze.com/installations/3704/branches/6847) and click the "Unfreeze" button.

-12. Announce that `main` is unforzen and the milestone has been closed in #help-engineering.
+12. Announce that `main` is unfrozen and the milestone has been closed in #help-engineering.

 ## Oncall rotation